metral/pulumihome/Producing-an-SDK.md

 4. Update the READMEs and `package.json` in [Pulumi examples](https://github.com/pulumi/examples).
 5. Generate new API reference docs, following the instructions in https://github.com/pulumi/docs#development.
 6. Edit [dashboard.json](https://github.com/pulumi/docs/blob/master/dashboard.json) to add the new release in the Console dashboard "News" card.
+7. Edit [latest-version](https://github.com/pulumi/docs/blob/master/latest-version) to set the latest CLI version that the CLI will use for version checks.
+(The CLI will not request this directly, but through an API endpoint on the service that proxies requests to this file on the docs site.)
-7. Merge your changes into master.
+8. Merge your changes into master.
 Then, create a new PR to merge into production.
-8. To push the new content live, follow the instructions in [Updating Website Content](https://github.com/pulumi/home/wiki/Updating-the-Docs-Website#updating-website-content).
+9. To push the new content live, follow the instructions in [Updating Website Content](https://github.com/pulumi/home/wiki/Updating-the-Docs-Website#updating-website-content).